 Sounds delicious, right?
 Yet at the time I was convinced it was not cool to bring your lunch to school.
 I would not actually eat much due to the simple fact not much was edible, yet there was a social stigma associated with bringing a lunch from home.

 Despite the First Lady’s mission to encourage healthy eating and the local government’s mission to toe the line, I can’t imagine school lunches look any more edible than they did twenty plus years ago.
-My daughter has had a history of food challenges (please refer to my column on weight issues in kids).
+My daughter has had a history of food challenges (please refer to my column on ).
 Because of my personal mission to make sure she was eating as many natural and healthy foods as possible, I make most of what Lexi eats from scratch.
 There are obvious exceptions (cereals and Oreos, for example, as my cookies cannot compete with Oreos) but for the most part we do not consume many processed foods in our home.
 Lexi has grown accustomed to eating fresh and homemade.
 When the time comes, I am not sure she will ever eat what is provided in the cafeteria.
 Cafeteria food may have come a long way due to the focus from the administration, and it is certainly the most convenient option, however I am going to try and stay the course.
 I won’t pretend it won’t be the perfect choice when I am strapped for time and can’t spend a few hours making bread or even a few seconds throwing a granola bar in a lunch box some day.
 But that said, as a general rule I am going to try to continue to make her lunches from home and guide her towards making healthy and edible choices.
 Her preschool has not had a cafeteria these past few years and making lunches from home the only option.
 If I can find the time to do this while working and raising a small child, my hope is time will only be kinder.

 Until then, I applaud Michelle Obama’s push to encourage healthy eating and exercise in family.
 I hope the schools really take it seriously before Lexi is in high school.